ngupta8/Airbnb-Host-Assistant/README.md

 While these are key elements of the listing.
 This project focuses on evaluating the list descriptionalong with few categorical values like roomtype,housetype to estimate revenue a host can make.

 ## DataSet
-I use the dataset provided by Inside Airbnb, where publicly available information about a city’s Airbnb’s listings have been scraped and released for independent, non-commercial use.
+I used the dataset provided by Inside Airbnb(http://insideairbnb.com/get-the-data.html), where publicly available information about a city’s Airbnb’s listings have been scraped and released for independent, non-commercial use.
 This includes detailed listing information such as no. of rooms, location, text description, price.
 I am foscusing on San Francisco city in United States so I used the detailed listings information for SF listings active from December 2017 to December 2018.
 After data cleaning, the dataset has 9722 rows and 16 columns.

 ## Text Processing